apiel/zicHost/NOTE.md

 # TODO

-- audio api in / out should be plugins

 - TODO method function pointer

 - TODO delay save last state of the delay config... load the last state on start